bluelibs/runner/README.md

 <a href="https://bluelibs.github.io/runner/" target="_blank"><img src="https://img.shields.io/badge/read-typedocs-blue" alt="Docs" /></a>
 </p>

 BlueLibs Runner is a framework that provides a functional approach to building applications, whether small or large-scale.
 Its core concepts include Tasks, Resources, Events, and Middleware.
 Tasks represent the units of logic, while resources are singletons that provide shared services across the application.
-Events facilitate communication between different parts of the system, and middleware allows interception and modification of task execution.
+Events facilitate communication between different parts of the system, and Middleware allows interception and modification of task execution.
 The framework emphasizes an async-first philosophy, ensuring that all operations are executed asynchronously for smoother application flow.

-## Pros

-- Simplifies dependency injection
-- Encourages functional programming
-- Provides a clear structure for building applications
-- Ensures type safety with TypeScript
-- Facilitates communication between different parts of the system
-- Allows interception and modification of task execution
-- Ensures all operations are executed asynchronously
-- Provides a clean and organized way to build applications
-- Encourages a modular and reusable codebase
-- Facilitates testing and debugging
-- Offers a flexible and extensible architecture

 ## Building Blocks